mvolkmann/blog/src/ocaml.md

 let square x = x * x (* a function *)

-(* This is similar to the "main" function in other languages.
-   Note the use of semicolons to separate the statements and expressions.
-   This is where most side effects should occur. *) let () =
+(* Note the use of semicolons to separate the statements and expressions. *) let () =
   (* This is a verbose way to print a value. *) print_string "my_constant = ";